 Bill Griffiths, Head of Programmes at Tyne & Wear Archives & Museums shares his thoughts on the meaning of the Creative Case for Diversity in a museums context, following the 2016 announcement by Arts Council England that museums would be part of the National Portfolio funding structure.

 Presentation by Bill Griffiths, Chair of Creative Case NORTH as given at the opening of CCN events in March & April 2018.
-The presentation provides an outline introduction to CCN and the Creative Case for Diversity, setting the seen for further focused conversations.
+The presentation provides an outline introduction to CCN and the Creative Case for Diversity, setting the scene for further focused conversations.

 Disability Arts Network